Flute Ensemble Texas Tour and Fundraiser

 Flute Ensemble

-“Having the opportunity to play in Texas is very exciting and something I never thought I would do.
+“Having the opportunity to play in Texas was very exciting and something I never thought I would do.
 I’m excited to do something out of the box for myself.
 It is an honour to represent Australia and be given the opportunity to learn and listen to many other talented flute players.” – Neha Kumar.

-“I’m so excited to be playing overseas as it is a new opportunity to gain performance experience, it will help with my playing as I can learn from others and complete some of the master classes there.
-The repertoire chosen for Texas is difficult and working on a time frame to get the pieces perfect will help with my playing, sight reading and learning to play in tune.
-The opportunity is amazing.”
+“I was so excited to play overseas as it was a new opportunity to gain performance experience, learning from others and completing some of the master classes there.
+The repertoire chosen for Texas was difficult and we worked on a time frame to get the pieces perfect.
+The opportunity was amazing.”
 Sofie Polozani

 flute ensemble